sullof/require-or-mock/README.md

 In the example above, it could be:
 ```
 module.exports = {
-  "envs/secretKeys.json": {
+  'envs/secretKeys.json': {
-     "someKey": "",
-     "someOtherKey": ""
+     someKey: '',
+     someOtherKey: ''
   }
 }
 ```
-Alternatively, you inline the mock like:
+Alternatively, you can inline the mock like:

 ```
 const requireOrMock = require('require-or-mock')
 const awsConfig = requireOrMock('envs/secretKeys.json', {
-  "someKey": "38r32842472d823hd847328",
-   "someOtherKey": "sjaieijfweifwhjeufsiufhfhwei"
+  someKey: '',
+  someOtherKey: ''
 })
 ```

+The inline mock has priority on the mock config file.

 If no mock is specified, an empty object will be returned.

+## Just 3 params

+RequireOrMock accepts three params:

+**moduleRelativePath** (String, mandatory)

+The first, mandatory, is the path relative to the root of the project of the library we like to require.

+**returnFilePathOnly** (Boolean, optional)

+If true, it tells RequireOrMock to returns just the path of the module (see example below)

+**mock** (Object | String, optional)

+It is required only if you expect that the mocked file has specific properties and you didn't set it up in `require-or-mock-config.js`

+You can pass `mock` and `returnFilePathOnly` in any order.

 ## Creating missing but needed files

-Another scenario is when you are loading a file that must exist.
+Another common scenario is when you are loading a file that must exist.

 For example, you are using aws-sdk and loading the configuration from a json file like:

 ```
 const AWS = require('aws-sdk')
-AWS.config.update({region: 'us-east-2'})
 AWS.config.loadFromPath('../../awsConfig.json')
 ```